 There are several trails of varying lengths and difficulties that you can explore, and all have really impressive petroglyphs.
 Even the hardest trails were manageable for our 4 year old and some of the easiest can be accessed with a jogging stroller.
 Admission to Petroglyph National Monument is free.

 The good news is that Albuquerque offers plenty of affordable places to stay for families.
-Check out these convenient top-rated Airbnbs or these centrally-located hotels for all budgets:
+Check out this amazing family-friendly vacation rental or these centrally-located hotels for all budgets:

 - Econo Lodge Old Town ($)